Warner Music Group Increased Its A/B Testing Velocity Using VWO

 Before using VWO, WMG’s UX team worked with a third-party website optimization agency.
 The third-party partner provided them invaluable data and validated conversion optimization as a strategy to improve user experience and acquisition.
 However, Brandon realized that their efforts had a better scope if the whole process was carried out in-house with minimal assistance.
 These were due to the following reasons:

-- Budget constraints: Due to the nature of the partnership and the budget allocation, the number of test carried per year were limited.
+- Budget constraints: Due to the nature of the partnership and the budget allocation, the number of tests carried per year were limited.

 - Slow testing speed: Web testing required time.
 Getting label approval and webmaster approval made the entire process slow.
 Over the course of a year, WMG could only complete 10 tests.